Kurkut001/alx-system_engineering-devops/README.md

-This repository contain solutions to shell basics
+This repository contain solutions to shell basics.